Support for Adolescents and Young Adults with Cancer

 Transitions of Care

-Individuals who were diagnosed with cancer as children or young adults will eventually need to transition their care to an adult oncology setting for ongoing follow-up care.
-These transitions in care can be challenging: new providers, new settings, new policies, and rules.
+If you were diagnosed with cancer as a child or teen, you will eventually transition your care to an adult oncology setting for ongoing follow-up care.
+These transitions in care can be tough: new providers, new settings, new policies, and rules.
 Also many AYA survivors, are now the ones making their healthcare decisions when before this was typically done by their parents.
-Planning ahead for these transitions can make a world of difference.
+Planning ahead can make this transition smoother.

-If you'd like to learn more about resources specific to AYAs, visit this page.
+If you'd like to learn more about resources for AYAs, visit this page.